thebillington/tphysics/README.md

 Detecting key presses in tphysics is extremely simple.

 The best way to check whether a specific key is pressed is by using the **ispressed** function on your game object.
-Currently only the alphanumeric, space and arrow keys are currently supported:
+Currently only the alphanumeric, space and arrow keys are supported:

 ```python
 from tphysics import Game, Rectangle